 Based on this information, what is the conclusion about “Is breakfast really the most important meal of the day?”
 The scientific information is not clear either way.
 But it does appear to be a little more robust when it comes to the possible health benefits of intermittent fasting.

 Overall, my view is that when you eat and what you eat really depends on your unique biology, needs, and dietary habits.
 Remember too, that these change over time.
 Just because eating breakfast may have been right for you when you were 20 years old, doesn’t mean it suits you when you are 50.

 Ultimately, it’s probably best to do what feels natural for you: If you’re a born breakfast-eater, keep it up, healthily.
-But if breakfast isn’t your thing, it may well be fine to skip it, and eat your first meal of the day when you feel like it, not when Convention dictates it.
+But if breakfast isn’t your thing, it may well be fine to skip it and eat your first meal of the day when you feel like it, not when the Convention dictates it.

 18 Sept 2014